chingu-voyage5/Geckos-Team-39/README.md

 $ git fetch upstream master or git fetch upstream develop
 $ git checkout master or git checkout develop
 $ git merge master/upstream or git merge develop/upstream
 ```
 After pulling in the changes you can create a new branch using the command

 ```
 git checkout -b branch-name
 ```

+#### Note
+Please read the naming conventions for branch names in the Naming Branches section of this file.

 If without pulling the changes you create a new branch, then it may have merge conflicts.
 Make sure before creating any branch all the changes have been pulled in.

-While creating a new barnch also make sure you are in the updated branch that is either master or develop.
+While creating a new branch make sure you are in the updated develop branch.

-<h2> Push Your Branch </h2>
+## Push Your Branch

 Once your work on the issue is completed, add the files you've changed or created, and write a relevant commit message describing the changes.